 This area has more than 17 different routes.
-If you base yourself at Filefjellstuene and make use of their daily shuttle service, you can stay for numerous days and enjoy as many of the highlights of the route as you prefer, without having to care about your luggage along the way.
+If you base yourself at Filefjellstuene and make use of their daily shuttle service, you can stay for numerous days and enjoy as many of the highlights of the route as you prefer.
 Every morning a local guide from the King’s Road Programme will meet you at the hotel to present the different options and, depending on the weather, your fitness level and your personal preferences, find the best hike of the day for you.
 There will then be a transportation to and from the section you choose to hike for that day.

 Accommodation, food and drinks: